 How much do you save with each paycheck?
-While a good gauge is to save 10% of your salary, it doesn’t apply to everyone.
-For instance, a single person without any dependents should instead be able to save 30 to 40% of their income, while someone supporting both parents and children may only be able to put aside 10% of their income.
+While a good gauge is to save a 10% of your salary, it doesn’t apply to everyone.
+For instance, a single person without any dependents should instead be able to save 30% to 40% of their income, while someone supporting both parents and children may only be able to put aside 10% of their income.

-The book “Good Debt Bad Debt” outlines how some debts are part of an income-generating asset for your future.
+The book “Good Debt, Bad Debt” by Jon Hanson outlines how some debts are actually “good”, since they are part of an income-generating asset for your future.
 An example of good debt is a mortgage loan, and it’s recommended that you keep your loan instalments within 40% of your income.

 Have an emergency fund

-For instance, if you’re 30, have two siblings, and a mother who is partially dependent on you financially, you can make the following calculation.
-If your mother is 60 and has an average expectancy of 85, you have to account for 25 more years of support.
+For instance, if you’re 30, have two siblings, and a mother who is partially dependent on you financially, you can make the following calculation: If your mother is 60 and has an average expectancy of 85, you have to account for 25 more years of support.